ibm-cloud-docs/vmwaresolutions/vcenter/vc_vcenterserveroverview.md

 ### Storage

-The following storage is ordered, based on the {{site.data.keyword.baremetal_short}} configuration that you select:
-* One 2 TB, 4 IOPS/GB file share for management components.
-* One 2 TB shared file-level storage for backups, which can be scaled up to 12 TB.
-You can choose whether you want storage for backups by selecting or deselecting the Veeam on IBM Cloud service.

-You also have a choice between NFS and vSAN storage types:
+During initial deployment, you can choose between NFS and vSAN storage options.

-* The NFS storage option offers customized shared file-level storage for workloads with various options for size and performance:
+The NFS option offers customized shared file-level storage for workloads with various options for size and performance:
 * Size: 1, 2, 4, 8, or 12 TB
 * Performance: 2, 4 , or 10 IOPS/GB.
 The 10 IOPS/GB option is available for certain data centers only.

+If you choose the NFS option, the following file shares are ordered:
+* One 2 TB, 4 IOPS/GB file share for management components.
+* One 2 TB shared block-level storage for backups, which can be scaled up to 12 TB.
+You can choose whether you want storage for backups by selecting or deselecting the Veeam on IBM Cloud service.

-* The vSAN storage option offers customized CPU model and RAM configurations, with various options for disk type and quantity:
+The vSAN option offers customized CPU model and RAM configurations, with various options for disk type and quantity:
 * Disk quantity: 2, 4, 6, or 8
+* Storage disk: 960 GB SSD SED, 1.9 TB SSD SED, or 3.8 TB SED.
+  In addition, 2 cache disks of 960 GB are also ordered per host.
-  * Storage disk: 960 GB SSD SED, 1.9 TB SSD SED, or 3.8 TB SED. **Note:** 3.8 TB SSD drives will be supported when they are made generally available in a data center.
+  **Note:** 3.8 TB SSD drives will be supported when they are made generally available in a data center.

 ### Licenses (IBM-provided or BYOL) and fees

 * VMware vSphere Enterprise Plus 6.5u1
 * VMware vCenter Server 6.5
-* VMware NSX Base for Service Providers Edition 6.3
+* VMware NSX Base for Service Providers 6.3
-* (Optional) VMware vSAN Advanced or Enterprise 6.6
+* (For vSAN clusters) VMware vSAN Advanced or Enterprise 6.6
 * Support and Services fees

 ## vCenter Server expansion node components